TheRoddyWMS/Roddy/docs/usersGuide/walkthrough.rst

    SSH and no keyfiles
 -  CLI.executionServiceStorePassword - If you want to store the
    password, put in true, however, the password is stored in plain-text!
+-  scratchBaseDirectory - A path to a preferably fast local storage on the execution hosts.
+E.g. /local/$USER

 You might remember or store away the above options for future usage as its likely, that they won't change too often.
 For you the more important